List of ships captured in the 19th century: Quasi-War

 The Quasi-War was an undeclared war fought mostly at sea between the United States and French Republic from 1798 to 1800.
-France, plagued by massive crop failures and desperately in need of grain and other supplies, commissioned numerous French privateers who both legally and illegally captured cargo from merchant vessels of every flag engaged in foreign trade with Britain.
-Approximately 300 American ships were captured by the French Navy and privateers under a Letter of marque issued by the government of France.
-International law mandated that a ship captured during wartime by a belligerent was lost to the owner, and that no compensation was to be made by the country who seized a vessel unless provided for by a treaty that ended that war.
+France, plagued by massive crop failures and desperately in need of grain and other supplies, commissioned numerous French privateers, who both legally and illegally captured cargo from merchant vessels of every flag engaged in foreign trade with Britain.
+Approximately 300 American ships were captured by the French Navy and privateers under a letter of marque that was issued by the government of France.
+International law mandated that a ship captured during wartime by a belligerent was lost to the owner and that no compensation was to be made by the country who seized a vessel unless provided for by a treaty that ended that war.